MY 1:1 SERVICES

-When we started working with Lynda Spinelli, she was excited to write her memoir about surviving cancer, but she had no idea where to start.
-She told us that she was not a writer, but she still wanted to tell her story to help cancer patients from the holistic community.
+When I started working with Lynda Spinelli, she was excited to write her memoir about surviving cancer, but she had no idea where to start.
+She told me that she was not a writer, but she still wanted to tell her story to help cancer patients from the holistic community.
 We met for four storytelling hours plus an hour for photo selection.
 You can read a few pages of My Protocol: How I Broke the Rules and Survived Cancer on Amazon.

 We also recorded nearly ten hours of Bill's audio memoir.
 One story about his childhood is featured below.

 Papa Bill Telling the Story